0xAX/linux-insides/Booting/linux-bootstrap-1.md

 	.word 0
 ```

-It needs this for loading operating system with [UEFI](http://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface).
+It needs this for loading the operating system with [UEFI](http://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface).
 Here we will not see how it works (will look into it in the next parts).

-So actual kernel setup entry point is:
+So the actual kernel setup entry point is:

 ```
 // header.S line 292